mosabami/aks-levelup/ServiceMesh/AzureServiceMesh/Assignments/100_undrstdng_istio_certs_authz_policies.md

 }
 ```

-For distributed tracking, using either Jaeger, Zipkin, etc, Istio integrates using Envoy-based tracing using B3 headers and Envoy-generated request IDs.
+For distributed tracing, using either Jaeger, Zipkin, etc, Istio integrates using Envoy-based tracing using B3 headers and Envoy-generated request IDs.

 To see the certificate chain of each workload deployment, you can output the secret data containing the TLS certificates.